Stuart Hyatt

 Stuart Hyatt is an American musician and multimedia artist.

 Biography

 Early life

 Stuart Hyatt was born in Indianapolis, Indiana on November 18, 1974.
-Between the ages of 3 to 10, Hyatt was trained in playing the violin according to the Suzuki method.
+Between the ages of 3 and 10, Hyatt was trained in playing the violin according to the Suzuki method.
 At age 10, when the violin instructor started to introduce reading sheet music, Hyatt lost interest in further lessons.
 Hyatt attended the Broad Ripple High School for the Arts and Humanities, located in Indianapolis.
 A fellow student at the school lent a 4-track cassette recorder to Hyatt, whereupon Hyatt started recording music in layers and experimenting with sound.

 Education

 Hyatt studied Visual Arts at Eckerd College in St. Petersberg, Florida, where he graduated in 1997.
 He then obtained a master's degree in Fine Arts at Indiana University.
 Later, in the early 2010s, he obtained a Master of Architecture degree from Ball State University in Indiana.

 Early career

 In this period Hyatt is most well known for two albums, 2005's The Clouds and 2007's Shrimp Attack, for which he composed the music and organized the recording of the songs, which were sung by, respectively, local gospel choirs and amateur singers in Sumter County, Alabama, and a 50-member collective of artists with developmental disabilities at Creative Clay, a nonprofit arts center in St. Petersburg, Florida.
 The Clouds received a Grammy nomination for Best Recording Package in 2005 for Hyatt's handmade corrugated cardboard CD package.
 The albums were originally released on Hyatt's own label, TEAM Records, and later re-released by the Minneapolis label Innova Recordings.
 Hyatt's other releases on TEAM Records have followed a similar community-based approach typified by collectives of nonprofessional musicians organized by Hyatt.

 In the year 2023, for the twentieth anniversary of the recording of Hyatt's The Clouds album, DFA Records re-issued a limited edition which was remastered for the first time as a vinyl LP.

 Hyatt became a member of the Colorado-based artist collective M12.